crustio/Crust-Grants-Program/applications/box.md

 **Kate** is a business development and commercialization specialist and has worked with multiple startups and SMEs to realize their non-dilutive funding, investment, and revenue generation goals.
 Strategic project advisor to Centennial College's projects involving machine learning.
 Bootstrapping a B2B marketplace technology startup in the construction sector.
 PhD in Plant Agriculture, Ontario Agricultural College, Msc. from Michigan State University in Crop and Soil Science with focus on statistical analysis.

 **Ehsan Emami** is a senior hardware development lead, currently working at Amazon and previously at Apple and Gopro.
-With 12 years of hardware/software architecture experience, he has been a key contributer in defining, developing and fine-tuning many mass market products.
+With 12 years of hardware/software architecture experience, he has been a key contributor in defining, developing and fine-tuning many mass market products.
 Ehsan obtained his master's degree from University of Waterloo in Electrical Engineering.

 ### Team Code Repos
 * https://github.com/keyvan-m-sadeghi